Despite tumult on financial markets, it was an uneventful year was for Standard.

 Against the backdrop of a pandemic and the shutdown of economies worldwide, we doubled down on our principal investments.

-In other news, we doubled down on our shareholdings in the Canadian oil patch—adding to our positions in Peyto Exploration & Development and Gear Energy—despite the ongoing nuclear winter in the sector.
-Among larger, higher-profile capitalizations, we believe that oil sands titan Suncor may be one of the lowest-hanging fruits in equity markets today.
-We are currently in talks with a partner to structure an investment through a vehicle we would jointly oversee.
-Updates on this matter will be communicated in due course.
+Elsewhere, we doubled down in the Canadian oil patch, adding to Peyto Exploration & Development and Gear Energy in the middle of what still feels like a nuclear winter for the sector.
+And among large, better-known names we think Suncor may be one of the more obvious bargains in today’s equity markets.
+We are in discussion with a partner to structure an investment through a vehicle we would co-manage.
+More on that in due course.